transiient/UselessJournal/README.md

-# Useless Journal
+# UJournal

 A silly, almost useless command-line note-taking application.
-Built for Windows, but it *should* work on Linux as well (not yet tested).
+Originally built for Windows, but it'll work on Linux and Mac once I start using libcurses instead of conio.

-### Using UJ
+### Using UJournal

-Just click Run in Visual Studio, you'll see why this is called Useless Journal.
+There's no build system yet, but I'll add one at some point.

 ### Features

 * Write simple notes
-* Save notes in an easy-to-read text format
+* Save journals in an easy-to-read text format
 * Load journals

 ###### Plans

+* Set custom save/load paths
-* .txt, .xml export **[next version]**
+* .txt, .xml export **[coming soon]**
-* Confirmed Linux support **[coming soon]**
+* Linux support with libcurses **[coming soon]**
 * HTML export **[1.0]**
 * Qt GUI **[1.0]**
+* Build system **[1.0]**

 ### Licence

-Useless Journal is licensed under the MIT Licence.
+UJournal is licensed under the MIT Licence.